-The conference benefits from the synergy of new investigators and successful senior researchers in a comfortable, informal setting.
-The information discussed and shared during this meeting is expected to assist in translating clinical research to practical application.
-It is also intended to serve as a forum where young investigators have the opportunity to meet and interact with leaders in the fields of epigenetics, targeted therapies, focal imaging and health services related to urologic oncology.
-By learning more about on these topics and the future of team science and personalized medicine from the most respected scientists in the world, junior investigators will be in better positions to understand the pathogenesis of these disorders and to formulate novel translational approaches.
-The connections made during the meeting are expected to stimulate research collaborations and promote this exciting area of research to the next generation of investigators.
+The intent of the symposium is to create synergies and foster collaboration in genitourinary oncology by bringing together scientists and clinicians at all career levels in a stimulating and interactive setting.
+The information discussed and shared during this meeting is expected to catalyze the translation of laboratory research to practical application.
+It is also intended to serve as a forum where young investigators have the opportunity to meet and interact with leaders in a host of disciplines related to prostate, bladder and kidney cancer.
+By learning more about these topics and the future of team science and personalized medicine from the most respected scientists in the world, all attendees will benefit from the state-of-the-art information provided and will become better equipped to formulate novel translational approaches that will lead to novel, impactful and effective treatments.

 Leaders of the AUA and its affiliated specialty societies, including the Society of Urologic Oncology (SUO) and the Society for Basic Urologic Research (SBUR) will be invited to attend.
 Scientific and program officers from the National Cancer Institute will also be invited to attend.